arnoldt100/HPCTrainingExamples-Arnold/HIP/jacobi/README.md

 ## Build Instructions

 A `Makefile` is included along with the source files that configures and builds multiple objects and then stitches them together to build the binary for the application `Jacobi_hip`.
+The `Makefile` contains an include directive to include other Makefiles that set critical compilation variables.
+For example the file `Makefile.Frontier` defines various compilation flags for building on ORNL's AMD GPU supercomputer Frontier.
+One can use `Makefile.Frontier` as guide to create your own include machine dependent Makefile.
+After creating your machine dependent  Makefile, modify the main `Makefile` to include your machine dependent Makefile.

 To build, simply run:
 ```
-make
+make all
 ```

+This will build the binary and copy it to your designated location.

 An alternative cmake build system is also include
 ```
 mkdir build && cd build